Christina Hammer: Hammer vs. Reis, Lazar

-On 23 January 2015, it was announced that SES Boxing will present its milestone 100th boxing event on 7 March at the Maritim Hotel in Magdeburg, with Hammer being included on the card.
+On 23 January 2015, it was announced that SES Boxing would present its milestone 100th boxing event on 7 March at the Maritim Hotel in Magdeburg, with Hammer being included on the card.
 On 27 January 2015, it was announced that Hammer would make her eighth defense of her WBO title at the Maritim Hotel in Magdeburg against world No. 2 Kali Reis.
 In March 2015, the flu epidemic in Germany had caused Hammer and several other fighters to cancel their scheduled fights at the Maritim Hotel for 7 March, which was later changed to 5 May.
-At the weigh-in, Reiz, 29 at the time of the fight, weighed in at 155 and a half pounds, the heaviest she had weighed professionally; Hammer, 24, came in heavier at 157 and three-quarter pounds.
-After the weigh-in, Hammer spoke of Reis' habit of "[going] forward, is aggressive and usually wants to take the fight in.
+At the weigh-in, Reis, 29, was 155 and a half pounds, the heaviest she had weighed professionally; Hammer, 24, came in heavier at 157 and three-quarter pounds.
+After the weigh-in, Hammer commented that Ries was "aggressive and usually wants to take the fight in.
 But she will not succeed with me, I'm better and I'm number 1 [...]
 I'm merciless."
-Hammer dominated Reis in all respects for nine rounds, being much faster on her feet.
-And she took advantage of her greater range, built with the grueling left-hand guide, with which she kept her opponent at a distance, being a significant advantage round after round.
-However, just before the end of the tenth round, a right hook from Reis hit the temple of Hammer and she went down.
+Hammer, faster than Ries, dominated for nine rounds.
+She took advantage of her greater range, built with the grueling left-hand guide, with which she kept Ries at a distance.
+However, before the end of the tenth round, a right hook from Reis hit Hammer's temple and she went down.
 Hammer came to her feet quickly, bringing the fight controlled to an end, with Jose Ignacio Martinez Antunez, Frank Michael Maass, and Matteo Montella scoring the bout 98–91 to secure Hammer a unanimous decision victory.
 After the fight, of her knockdown, Hammer stated: "That's how it is in boxing, one second of inattention, and it's all over.
 You can only learn from it."